Race Track Memories

 Fortunately for me, I had not broken anything while “fixing” the engine with a hammer.

-Every Sunday our family would head on down the Seward highway for a day at the race track.
-I always thought it was cool that while me, mom, my sister Anna and little brother Tom sat in the grandstands, my dad was down there in the pit area in the middle of the track.
+Every Sunday, our family would head down the Seward highway for a day at the racetrack.
+I always thought it was cool that while me, my mom, my sister Anna and little brother Tom sat in the grandstands, my dad was down there in the pit area in the middle of the track.

 One Sunday, they had a mechanic's race and my dad agreed to be the driver for his car.
-My sister and brother and I were excited and proud, but our mom, Louise Dougherty, was very nervous.
+My sister, brother and I were excited and proud, but our mom, Louise Dougherty, was very nervous.

 Was dad OK?
 Would they need to use the stand-by ambulance to transport him to the hospital?